 Using bold language suggests that there’s something really outstanding and special about your story, which will make people want to watch.
 Also try playful word tricks, like alliteration or rhyming.
 Either can make for a fun title if that suits your subject, and the novelty will appeal to viewers.

 Use call-to-action words and phrases

 Your title can do more than just tell viewers about your video, it can also prompt them to watch if you choose relevant phrases for the content within.

-These are just a few examples, but there are a myriad of possibilities.
+These are just a few examples, but there is a myriad of possibilities.
 Even a simple “Must Watch” followed by some description can be motivating to viewers.

 Be creative with numbers

 Every day brings lots of “5” and “10” videos to social feeds.
 But our research shows that breaking out of that multiples-of-5 mold is more effective.

 On Facebook, videos using “7 Things” in the title are especially effective.
 Such videos average nearly 90,000 views, while the next closest “5” or “10” title format averages only around 60,000.